Permanent Makeup Schools in Maine

 Average yearly salary for permanent makeup in Maine

-Hairdressers, hair stylists, and cosmetologists in Maine earned an average yearly salary of $24,200 in 2013, the most recent year for which statistics are available.
-Permanent makeup artistry is a specialty skill, so it is potentially possible to earn considerably more than this depending upon your background, experience, and where you work.
+Permanent makeup artist in Maine earned an average yearly salary of $57,627 in 2020, the most recent year for which statistics are available.
+It is potentially possible to earn considerably more than this depending upon your background, experience, and where you work.
 Those who work in cosmetic restoration may be able to charge higher fees and may be eligible for third party reimbursement through insurance companies.

 Permanent makeup artists work most often in spas and salons, although some work in tattoo salons and others in medical facilities, so a variety of settings are possible.
 Wherever the setting, it is important to work in a private area or room that is quiet and makes it possible to concentrate.
 Permanent makeup artists who work in medical facilities may perform cosmetic restoration or camouflage procedures, such aereola restoration following breast surgery.
 Work is highly intensive and personalized, and you will probably work mostly by appointment with individual clients.
 This means that you should have some flexibility in your schedule, allowing you to work around other commitments, such as family.
 It is likely that you will need to work some evening and weekend hours, as that is often when clients are available.
 You may wish, after you gain several years experience, to open your own permanent makeup studio, in effect becoming a business owner with all that that entails.
 Permanent makeup artists do more than simply enhance people's appearance, although that is certainly important.
 They can help to restore dignity and a feeling of normalcy in those who need it.
 If you would like to be able to make a difference, consider going into the field of permanent makeup artistry in Maine!